-We are part of Health Education England Thames Valley and aim to recruit and train doctors and those from disciplines other than medicine, to enable them to acquire the knowledge, skills and experience required to be effective Public Health specialists.
+We are part of Health Education England Thames Valley and aim to recruit and train doctors and those from a professional background other than medicine, to enable them to acquire the knowledge, skills and experience required to be effective Public Health specialists.

 We aim to accommodate the evolving role of the speciality to allow a choice of career path and to cover the